This article was originally published on September 18th, 2015.

-A number of recent events have had me thinking back to my last Development Studies class before graduation.
-We recapped the themes and history of what were mostly failures in development projects in the Global South; the depth of those failures and the massive inequalities that persist left me with a sense of doom.
+A number of recent events have me thinking back to my last Development Studies class before graduation.
+As we recapped the themes and history of the many failed development projects in the Global South; the depth of those failures, and the massive inequalities that persist, left me with a sense of doom.
 What is one to do?
-To that question, my teacher had an answer that was so simple: Just do something.
+To that question, my teacher had an answer that was so simple: just do something.
 Though the issues are complex and difficult, if you are informed and working towards positive change, you will make an impact.
-It’s easy to feel overwhelmed while looking for the solution to global poverty but the reality is that there are many solutions and many routes to take.
+It’s easy to feel overwhelmed while looking for the solution to global poverty, but the reality is that there are many solutions and many routes to take.

-About a month ago, I was drinking coffee with Scott Brant, founder of the Coffeelands Foundation and formerly of Montana Coffee Traders, and in the course of the conversation, we talked about real estate and the coffee market price, which Scott recounted was around $1 per pound in the early 1980s; it got tough for roasters when it hit $2.50 in 1986.
+About a month ago, I was drinking coffee with Scott Brant, founder of the Coffeelands Foundation (formerly of Montana Coffee Traders).
+In the course of the conversation, we talked about real estate and the coffee market price, which Scott recounted was around $1 per pound in the early 1980s; it got tough for roasters when it hit $2.50 in 1986.
 You may notice the market has been in a similar range over the last year.
-The juxtaposition of the massive inflation of home values in the United States with the complete lack of inflation for global coffee prices via the market over the last 25 or more years left me flummoxed.
-Inputs for coffee production have increased, prices consumers pay have increased, but the prices the vast majority of coffee producers receive has not.
-This isn’t news to any of us but something about this conversation and the disparity hit me over the head.
+The juxtaposition of the massive inflation of home values in the United States, with the complete lack of inflation for global coffee prices via the market over the last 25 or more years left me flummoxed.
+Inputs for coffee production have increased, prices consumers pay have increased, but the prices that the vast majority of coffee producers receive has not.
+This isn’t news to any of us, but something about this conversation and the disparity hit me over the head.

 Fast forward a few weeks, I am in Peru, and the market tanks to $1.20 per pound with fears of it declining further.
 There are a lot of unhappy people.
 Heads hung low.
 Stress.

 There is a growing segment of roasters (and importers) who are opting to bypass the ICE market for purchases, instead choosing to pay prices that correlate with the quality in the cup.
 Royal Coffee has an alliance with Catracha Coffee, which gives monthly educational seminars to its farmers along with profit sharing at the end of the harvest.
-Additionally, Royal pays well for these coffees and with all of the extra attention the farmers put into their farms, roasters end up with a coffee that is ridiculously sweet and syrupy.
+Additionally, Royal pays well for these coffees, and with all of the extra attention the farmers put into their farms, roasters end up with a coffee that is ridiculously sweet and syrupy.
 We talk a lot about Catracha around here because we want you to feel the love that we feel for the project and share the respect we feel for the producers of Santa Elena.
-Of course, Royal buys many other microlots, and pays a premium for their stellar qualities, including, but certainly not limited to: Sumatra Lake Toba Samosir Honey, Kenya Nyeri Gura AA, Costa Rica Organic El Cedro, El Salvador Las Ninfas Pacamara, Colombia Nariño Rosala Ordoñez, Colombia Tolima El Triunfo.
-This list is constantly getting longer.
+Of course, Royal buys many other microlots, and pays a premium for their stellar qualities, including, but certainly not limited to: Sulawesi Toarco Jaya Peaberry, Colombia Huila San Agustin, Colombia Huila Finca Buenos Aires, Ethiopia Yirgacheffe 1 Bedhatu, Ethiopia Gedeb 1, Mexico Mayan Harvest, Rwanda Kivubelt, Timor-Leste Organic Ermera.
+This list is constantly growing.

 Along with microlots, Royal also helps roasters with the importing logistics for their Direct Trade purchases.
-I have a lot of admiration for the effort in sourcing, production and education these roasters have taken on with an outcome that has improved prices for their farmer partners and improved the quality of coffee for their customers.
-Clearly the increased prices are a good thing, but possibly my favorite aspect of these relationship coffees is that there is a close link between consumer and farmer.
-The green buyers, roasters, and baristas have a story to relate to the person drinking the coffee.
-The more the consumer thinks about how their coffee got to them, the better.
+I have a lot of admiration for the effort in sourcing, production, and education these roasters have taken on, with an outcome that has improved prices for their farmer partners and improved the quality of coffee for their customers.
+Clearly, the increased prices are a good thing, but possibly my favorite aspect of these “relationship coffees” is that there is a close link between consumer and farmer.
+The green buyers, roasters, and baristas have a story to share with the person drinking the coffee.
+The more that the consumer thinks about how their coffee got to them, the better.